Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 Option to book places and get more information about the events.

 #### **Sign Up**
-Call to action to sign up to the sites newsletter clicking the SignUp button which deploys a modal with the required attribute for the email address input.
+Call to action to sign up to the sites newsletter.
+Clicking the SignUp button deploys a modal with the required attribute for the email address input.

 Links to social media pages.